filaretov/dndsim/readme.md

 1. Choose targets --- each faction chooses whether to make a move on a district
 2. Make moves --- the moves are executed, conflicts resolved
 3. Generate rewards --- each faction gets the rewards from their districts

+### Feed
+In order to present a readable feed to the user, callbacks will be used in most step functions.

 ## Our campaign
 In our campaign, there are currently 13 factions and 40 districts.